lsst-uk/lasair4/docs/source/about.md

 the annual data releases, and to external data sources, and by providing a flexible platform which creative users can adapt to their own ends.
 Design of Lasair is driven by a detailed Science Requirements Document which is available on request.
-We will have a review with broader international input if we are selected.
 Below we explore the issues arising from key science topics.

 ### Extragalactic Transients
 Luminous transients outside our own galaxy include supernovae, kilonovae, tidal